SAP/fundamental/docs/pages/foundation/index.md

 summary:
 ---

-<p>Fiori Fundamentals is an unified, flexible design system that solves complex
+<p>Fiori Fundamentals is a unified, flexible design system that solves complex
 problems in a meaningful way and creates simple intuitive experience.
 </p>